-Camp Odayin hosts Residential Camp in two locations, campers may choose to attend only one session/location of Residential Camp…
+Camp Odayin hosts Residential Camp in two locations, campers may only attend one session/location of Residential Camp.

 One Residential Camp session for campers in grades 1-11 is hosted at Camp Lutherdale in Elkhorn, WI on beautiful spring fed Lauderdale Lakes.
 Camp Lutherdale is located 45 miles from Milwaukee, 60 miles from Madison and 70 miles from Chicago.
 Round trip transportation is provided to Camp Lutherdale from Menomonee Falls (Milwaukee), WI and Rosemont (Chicago), IL.
 A bus leaves Monday morning and returns Friday afternoon.

 Three sessions, divided by age, are located at Camp Knutson in Crosslake, Minnesota on a peninsula of 30 acres of beautiful forest with a mile of private shoreline on Trout and Lower Whitefish Lakes.
 Camp Knutson is just a 3 hour drive north of the Minneapolis/St. Paul area.
 Round trip transportation is provided to Camp Knutson from Minneapolis.
 A bus leaves on the first morning of camp and returns in the afternoon on the final day.
 The drop off and pick up site is close to the Minneapolis/St. Paul Airport to accommodate our campers arriving via plane.